Course Title: Human Movement Honours (Part A)

 Overview of Learning Activities

-Students attend a formal program of lectures, tutorials and workshops, but most teaching takes place from supervisors, who are members of the department academic staff, during the conduct of a research project in a research team in an active research area in biomedical science or human movement.
+Students attend a formal program of lectures, tutorials and workshops, but most teaching takes place from supervisors, who are members of the department academic staff, during the conduct of a research project in a research team in an active research area in biomedical science.
 Flexible learning is provided in the assignments to be completed and in the location of the projects.

 Students have the responsibility of attending scheduled formal sessions, completing formal items of assessment, performing the research project and its reporting requirements diligently and intelligently and undertaking these with care and attention to the legal and moral requirements of a professional scientist.